NirMeir1/bsr-playwright-project/README.md

 # BSR API Testing with Playwright and TypeScript

-This project demonstrates how to interact with the Buf Schema Registry (BSR) API using Playwright for testing automation, simulating RESTful CRUD operations.
+This project demonstrates how to interact with the Buf Schema Registry (BSR) API using Playwright for testing automation.
+It focuses on **gRPC-based** communication rather than traditional RESTful CRUD operations.

 ## Setup Instructions